top of page

 Dreams are pleasant places

-but they aren’t real.
+but they’re not real.

-Fantasy is just another vice.
+Fantasy is but another vice.

 A body - a face - an energy,